Higher-Order Network Interactions through Phase Reduction for Oscillators with Phase-Dependent Amplitude: Phase Reductions for Limit Cycles with Phase-Dependent Amplitude

-which agrees with the result from \cite[Equation (15)]{Leon2019}, if one chooses $K=\epsilon|1+ic_1|$ and $m = -2$.
+which agrees with the result from~\cite[Equation (15)]{Leon2019}, if one chooses $K=\epsilon|1+ic_1|$ and $m = -2$.
+This shows that even though the nonlinearity in the radial direction in~\eqref{eq:single_oscillator_r} is different from the nonlinearity of the Stuart--Landau oscillator considered in~\cite{Leon2019}, the phase equations up to second order in~$K$ agree as expected.
 The plausibility of $K=\epsilon | 1+ic_1|$ is immediate, when comparing the coupling strength in~\eqref{eq:LP_CGL} with those in~\eqref{eq:coupling}.
 Moreover, $m=-2$ can be explained as follows: When $\delta = 0$, $m$ is the rate of attraction towards the limit cycle of a single oscillator~\eqref{eq:single_oscillator}.
 In particular, this rate can be obtained by linearizing~\eqref{eq:single_oscillator_r} with respect to $r$ and evaluating at the limit cycle $r=1$.
 Doing the same for the oscillator~\eqref{eq:LP_single}, yields that the rate of attraction to this limit cycle is $-2$.

 Now, let us consider phase reductions when $\delta\neq 0$.
 When $g(\phi) = \sin(\phi)$, the $(2,1)$-phase reduction is given by the system

 which does not have an~$\S$~symmetry.
 In particular, the terms of order $\delta$ are not invariant when one shifts all oscillators by a common phase.
 Since, higher-order phase reductions also consist of these terms, any phase reduction of higher-order is not $\S$ symmetric.
 To conclude, phase reductions of the full system~\eqref{eq:main_system} possess an $\S$ symmetry if and only if the full system itself possesses this symmetry.